Roy Hall (American football): Indianapolis Colts

 Hall started his professional football career with the Colts, drafted in April 2007.
 In his rookie year, during a week three game against the Houston Texans, Hall was involved in a dangerous special-teams collision with Texans defensive tackle Cedric Killings.
 The collision damaged a vertebra in Killings' neck, ending his season, and ultimately leading him to retire.
 This injury caused him to be placed on the Injured Reserve, ending Hall's season after only three games.

-Hall suffered a knee injury in 2008, but still played 4 games for the Colts, catching one pass for 9 yards and recording three special teams tackles.

-In the 2009 season Hall underwent knee surgery and was placed on injured reserve.

 New Orleans Saints

 Hall signed with the New Orleans Saints on May 12, 2010.
 He was waived/injured on June 15, and subsequently placed on injured reserve.
 He was released from injured reserve with an injury settlement on June 21.

 Detroit Lions

 Hall was signed to the Detroit Lions practice squad on December 14, 2010.
-He was not re-signed following the 2010 season.